f3-factory/F3com-data/api-reference/main.md

 # API Reference

 Welcome to the API documentation.
 It's intended as a feature reference to give you more detailed information about working with F3.
-You can also find many working examples in [the framework unit tests](https://github.com/bcosca/fatfree/tree/dev/app).
+You can also find extensive working examples in [<i class="icon-thumbs-up"></i> the source code of the framework unit tests app](https://github.com/bcosca/fatfree/tree/dev/app).

 <div class="row-fluid pb25 ref">
     <div class="span6">